thelinuxkid/pyusps/README.rst

 Requests
 --------

-Each address is a dict containing the following required keys.
+Each address is a dict containing the following required keys:
-Only one of state or zip_code is needed:

      :address: The street address
      :city: The city
      :state: The state
      :zip_code: The zip code in one the following formats: xxxxx, xxxxx-xxxx, or xxxxxxxxx

+*Only one of state or zip_code is needed.*

 The following keys are optional: